rizinorg/book/src/configuration/global_variables.md

-## Global Variables(avg commands)
+# Global Variables(`avg` Commands)

-Global variables are declared outside any function or block and are accessible throughout the program.
-They persist for the program's entire execution.
-This improves readability, enables better analysis and makes cross-references easier to follow.
+Global variables are declared outside of any function or block and are accessible throughout the entire program.
+They persist for the full duration of execution.

-Note: In Rizin you can analyze using `aa` or `aaa`.
-You will get global variables only after analyzing, so make sure you analyze first.

-Rizin provides a list of `avg` commands to list, add, modify, delete and inspect the global variables found in the analysis of the executable file.
+In reverse engineering, identifying global variables:

+- Improves code readability
+- Makes cross-references easier to follow
+- Helps with data-flow and structure analysis

+**Important:**
+> In Rizin, global variables are identified during analysis.
+> Run `aa` or `aaa` before using `avg` commands, otherwise no globals will appear.

-Note: The help command to list all `avg` commands is: `avg?`
+The help command to list all `avg` commands is: `avg?`
 ```
  avgl[jqt] [<var_name>]          # show/list global variables
  avga <var_name> <type>          # add global variable manually